 As a password manager, 1Password encrypts using a zero-knowledge model.
 Meaning that it doesn't have any idea about your secret key or master password.
 Both items were created when you created your 1Password account.
 However, none of them were ever sent to 1Password’s servers.
-Only you are in possession of those items.
+It boggles the mind I know, but the truth is, only you are in possession of those items.
 Since both items are needed to encrypt and decrypt, no one but you can unlock your account.

 All that 1Password stores on its servers is your encrypted data.
 Thus, even in the event of a data breach on 1Password's servers, your data stays safe.
 Because, quite simply, 1Password doesn’t have your decryption keys to unlock them.

 Travel Mode allows you to temporarily remove certain vaults from your devices.
 Thus, no one can see the passwords in those vaults even if you’re asked to login to your password manager.
-This can happen when you cross certain borders.
+Some countries have tough restrictions so this can happen when you cross certain borders.
 If your 1Password app is inspected at a border, your hidden vaults won't show on the user interface (UI).
 Once you're safe and sound back home, you can restore your vaults with just a few clicks.

 By the way, other password managers don’t have a feature equivalent to Travel Mode.
 If you’re a global traveler like me, that’s a big deal.
 As a fulltime street food vlogger and digital nomad, I often encounter border officials who ask me to turn over my phone for inspection.
 While I’m all for security, I also value privacy a lot.
 That’s why 1Password’s Travel Mode is definitely one of my favorite features.
 I can temporarily hide my most confidential logins if I want to.